LoadRunner – Introduction

 • When to stop the test? etc.

 • Analysis: It helps to view, dissect and compare the results of the load tests.
-Analysis tool displays the result graphs and statistics to validate the test result against the defined NFRs (Non-functional requirement) and to find out the bottleneck (performance bugs).
+The analysis tool displays the result graphs and statistics to validate the test result against the defined NFRs (Non-functional requirement) and to find out the bottleneck (performance bugs).
 The analysis tool also generates a report based on the test result.

 Why LoadRunner?